 The administrative staff of the CT-College works during our pilot projects according to the tasks and competences described.
 You will find more information about this pilot project on the FAMHP’s website.

-Along with the administrative staff of the CT-College and with the FAMHP, a few members of fully recognized ethics committees contribute to the procedures for implementing the CTR in Belgium.
+Along with the administrative staff of the CT-College and with the FAMHP, a few members of fully recognized ethics committees contribute to the procedures for implementing the CTR and MDR in Belgium.

 Along with the administrative staff of the CT-College and with BAREC, a few members of fully recognized ethics committees, representatives of patient organisations and Pharma.be